Mike Milne - Chair (Co-opted Governor)

 I was appointed as a governor to the Oak Tree Primary School Governing Body in the Autumn Term 2017.
 One of my three children currently attends Oak Tree and I enjoy the opportunity governorship has given me to support the school and its pupils.

 Professionally, as a registered Social Worker my expertise lies in the area of children's safeguarding and family support.

 Momin Hashmee (Co-opted Governor)

-After graduating from the University West of England with a degree in Business & Marketing, I have spent 15+ years in various Global Online marketing roles at multinational tech companies such as Intel, Microsoft, Nokia and Lenovo - I am currently working as EMEA Merchandising Manager at Dell Technologies.
+After graduating from the University West of England with a degree in Business & Marketing, I have spent 15+ years in various marketing roles at multinational technology companies such as Intel, Microsoft, Nokia and Lenovo - I am currently working as EMEA Partner Manager Lead at Dell Technologies.

 On a personal note, I moved to Gatley, Cheadle in 2014 after 6 years in London and 25 years in my hometown, Bristol.
-I currently have three children who attend Oak Tree Primary School, one child in High School and a 4 week old baby.
+I currently have two children who attend Oak Tree Primary School, two child in High School and an 18m old baby.